NixOS/rfcs/README.md

 ## The RFC life-cycle

-Once an RFC is accepted the authors may implement it and submit the feature as a pull request to the Nix or nixpkgs repo.
+Once an RFC is accepted the authors may implement it and submit the feature as a pull request to the Nix or Nixpkgs repo.
 Being accepted is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.
 In general though this means that the